JMDKC/artangled-hugo/content/posts/2023-10-01-cohen-flowers.md

 As a 19-year-old, Bernard Cohen produced a sad painting called *[The Wasteland](https://artuk.org/discover/artworks/the-wasteland-42007)*.
 A blurry pattern of lines drip down the canvas like rain on a London bus window.
 It was painted in 1952, a drab, downbeat time for the city.

-Later in that decade though, the British painter went to Paris, and was deeply inspired by his wanderings around the city, from the stained glass of Sainte-Chapelle to Monet’s *Nymphéas*, on show, then as now, at the Orangery of the Tuileries gardens.
+Later in that decade though, the British painter went to Paris, and was deeply inspired by his wanderings there.
+Particular inspiration came from the stained glass of Sainte-Chapelle, and Monet’s *Nymphéas*, on show, then as now, at the Orangery of the Tuileries gardens.
 In Paris, unlike in London, it seemed like a brighter time of post-war renewal and hope.
-You can tell in the art that came from that city: I covered some French artists from this period in [a recent show from Hanina Fine Arts](https://artangled.com/posts/pichette-hanina/).
+The art that came from that city in that period - on display recently in this [show at Hanina Fine Arts](https://artangled.com/posts/pichette-hanina/) - reflected the mood.

 ![Bernard Cohen: Things Seen (installation view)](/cohen-flowers-1.jpeg)